max-hans/werkler/README.md

 ## building / hosting

-Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
-Then:
+werkler comes with an adapter for netlify, so building for netlify just requires linking your github account and committing your changes to the main branch. netlify will then trigger a rebuild and deploy your site automatically as soon as you push your changes to your repo!

 ```bash
 npm run build
 ```

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

-currently the adapter for netlify is installed, so building for netlify just requires linking your github account and committing your changes to the main branch. netlify will then trigger a rebuild and deploy your site automatically!

 ### optimization